VCauthon/Summary-Docker/src/docs/2-theory.md

 ###### When pulling an image

-When pulling images from docker the engine states by default the following concepts:
+When pulling images from Docker the engine states by default the following concepts:
 - That you want to download the latest version of the image
 - That you want to download it from DockerHub